History, tourist information, and nearby accommodation

 One exhibit is a half-sized replica of the Boundary Stone set up between the villages of Eyam and Stoney Middleton.
 The stone has small depressions, like dimples, which were filled with vinegar.
 The liquid was thought to stop the plague from spreading, and villagers from Eyam would place money in the depressions in exchange for food and medical supplies.

-The Eyam Museum is based around the collection of local history enthuiast Clarence Daniel, who ran a small museum out of his house for many years.
+The Eyam Museum is based on the collection of local history enthuiast Clarence Daniel, who ran a small museum out of his house for many years.
 On his death in 1987 his collections passed to the Village Society, who set up a charity to run a new museum and found quarters in the old Methodist Chapel on Hawkhill Road.

 The museum stands directly opposite the main village car parks, so access is quite easy.
 There is a small admission fee and discounts for families and large groups.
 Don't miss the weathervane atop the gable as you enter.
 It has a rat atop the directional arrows, a reminder of the role played by rats in carrying the plague to humans.
 The rat is also incorporated into the museum sign outside the entrance.